1st1/async_pep/pep-async.rst

 Why not reuse existing magic names
 ----------------------------------

-An alternative idea about new async iterators and context managers was to re- use existing magic methods, by adding an ``async`` keyword to their declarations::
+An alternative idea about new asynchronous iterators and context managers was to reuse existing magic methods, by adding an ``async`` keyword to their declarations::

     class CM: